 The requirements for the Malaysian remote work visa as of now include:

 You Must Provide Proof of Work

-You must provide an active project or employment contract with a duration of more than 3 months.
+You must provide an active project or employment contract for more than 3 months.
 The project’s clientele may be both local and international.

 But with the employment contract, The employer must be based outside of Malaysia.
-The good news is that you don’t need to show your payment history as of now.
+The good news is that you don’t need to show your payment history.
 I’ll update here if it’s required!

-Let me share some example digital professions that allow you to work remotely from Malaysia:
+Let me share some examples of digital professions that allow you to work remotely from Malaysia:

 And the list goes on!

 The Malaysian digital nomad pass may require international health insurance and criminal background checks.